 Provide the Commission with a statement of reasons why the alternative security provision is not sufficient in the opinion of the chief law enforcement officer.

-The Commission shall take the chief law enforcement officer's opinion under consideration in determining whether to grant the alternative security provision, provided that it shall not be determinative.
+The Commission shall take the chief law enforcement officer's opinion under consideration in determining whether to grant the alternative security provision, provided that it may not be determinative.
 If no response is received from the chief law enforcement officer or a delegee within 30 days of submitting the request to the chief law enforcement officer, the Commission shall proceed with a determination.

 Buffer Zone.
-The property where the proposed MTC is to be located, at the time the License application is received by the Commission, is not located within 500 feet of a preexisting public or private school providing education in kindergarten or any of grades one through 12, unless a city or town adopts an ordinance or bylaw that reduces the distance requirement.
-The distance under 935 CMR 501.110(3) shall be measured in a straight line from the nearest point of the property line in question to the nearest point of the property line where the MTC is or will be located.
+The nearest point of any property line on the lot where an MTC is located – excluding those property lines surrounding portions of irregularly-shaped lots that cannot sustain the main operational facilities required for the MTC, such as but not limited to property lines surrounding the “pole” of a flag lot – shall be 500 feet from the nearest entrance of any pre-existing public or private school providing education in kindergarten or any grades 1 through 12.

+For the purposes of 935 CMR 500.110(3): Buffer Zone, “entrance” shall be defined as the entrance that provides ingress and egress to the students of the pre-existing public or private school at the time of the MTC license application.

+The buffer zone distance of 500 feet shall be measured in a straight line from the approximate geometric center of the main entrance unless there is an Impassable Barrier within those 500 feet; in these cases, the buffer zone distance shall be measured along the center of the shortest publicly-accessible pedestrian travel path from the approximate geometric center of the main entrance.

+The buffer zone distance of 500 feet may be reduced if a city or town adopts an ordinance or bylaw that reduces the distance requirement.

 Limited Access Areas.

-All Limited Access Areas must be identified by the posting of a sign that shall be a minimum of 12" x 12" and which states: "Do Not Enter - Limited Access - Area Access Limited to Authorized Personnel Only" in lettering no smaller than one inch in height.
+All Limited Access Areas shall be identified by the posting of a sign that shall be a minimum of 12" x 12" and which states: "Do Not Enter - Limited Access - Area Access Limited to Authorized Personnel Only" in lettering no smaller than one inch in height.

 All Limited Access Areas shall be clearly described by the filing of a diagram of the licensed Premises, in the form and manner determined by the Commission, reflecting walls, partitions, counters, and all areas of entry and exit.
 Said diagram shall also show all Propagation, Vegetation, Flowering, Processing, production, storage, disposal, and retail sales areas.

-Access to Limited Access Areas shall be limited to persons that are essential to operations in these areas and specifically permitted by the MTC, representatives of the Commission acting in accordance with their authority under the adult use, medical use and colocated operations laws; Commission Delegee(s); and local law enforcement authorities, fire safety personnel and emergency medical services acting within their lawful jurisdiction and official capacity.
+At all times following receipt of a final License, access to Limited Access Areas shall be limited to persons that are essential to operations in these areas and specifically permitted by the MTC, representatives of the Commission acting in accordance with their authority under the adult use, medical use and CMO laws; Commission Delegee(s); and local law enforcement authorities, fire safety personnel and emergency medical services acting within their lawful jurisdiction and official capacity.

 An MTC agent shall visibly display an identification badge issued by the MTC or the Commission at all times while at the MTC or transporting Marijuana.

-All outside vendors, contractors, and Visitors must obtain a Visitor Identification Badge prior to entering a Limited Access Area, and shall be escorted at all times by an MTC agent authorized to enter the Limited Access Area.
-The Visitor Identification Badge must be visibly displayed at all times while the Visitor is in any Limited Access Area.
-All Visitors must be logged in and out, and that log shall be available for inspection by the Commission at all times.
+Following receipt of a final License, all outside vendors, contractors, and Visitors shall obtain a Visitor Identification Badge prior to entering a Limited Access Area, and shall be escorted at all times by an MTC agent authorized to enter the Limited Access Area.
+The Visitor Identification Badge shall be visibly displayed at all times while the Visitor is in any Limited Access Area.
+All Visitors shall be logged in and out, and that log shall be available for inspection by the Commission at all times.
 All Visitor Identification Badges shall be returned to the MTC upon exit.